 3) Look into ways to get any extra money you might be entitled to.

 The specifics of this are going to depend on your specific scenario, but it’s still worth looking into.

 You might be entitled to unemployment benefits depending on the reason for your job loss.
-Also, you might be able to obtain severance pay in the event of a lay-off.
+Also, you might be able to obtain severance packages in the event of a layoff.

 With our situation being medical, we were thankfully able to get some pay through disability offerings.
 The pay was low, but any money is better than no money when you have bills to pay!

-Another option that we were awakened to was the existence of a financial aid program that our hospital offers, that covered both treatments and saved us money on most of his prescription medications.
+Another option that we were awakened to was the existence of a financial aid program that our hospital offers, which covered both treatments and saved us money on most of his prescription medications.

 I’m not sure I’d be able to write the same advice today if it hadn’t been for that program!

 4) Get creative to design your own path forward!

 This is the part of the recovery journey where things get exciting, and you might even find yourself with a sparkle in your eye when thinking of the possibilities.

 For many, this will include you designing a way to get back to earning a paycheck (including tasks like updating your resume and applying to jobs), while also taking advantage of the chance for a potential career path change as well.